mallesrikanthS/TaskOpen/README.md

 In the project directory, you can run:

-### In OpenInv1.js file Main Code for required Page is there...
+### In Dat.js file Main Code for required Page is there...

-## Main Files are OpenInv1 // Drcod // Drcod1 // Drcod2 // Recod //>>  taskdata.json   // App.css  Finally App.js
+## Main Files are Dat.js // Drcod.js Recod //>>  taskdata.json   // App.css  Mainly check App.js

 ### `npm start`